madman-bob/talks/Idris Type-Driven Data Science/talk.md

   `jellyAnon` has all columns of that type.

   `jellyNamed` does not, but after dropping "name", it does - and the type-system can cope with this.

-- `QuizScoreFilter`

-  Skip if short on time.

-  We want to take the average of all columns whose names start with "quiz".

-  So we define a custom data type, describing the constraint that all columns whose names start with "quiz" are of the desired type.

 -->